Needs vs wants

 - going out

-Consider where to make changes
+Think about where to make changes

 Are you comfortable with these average amounts?
 Are you spending too much on the weekend and having to scrimp during the week?
 Could you be saving more if you cut back in certain areas?